Katwe Gorilla Family – a Gorilla Group in Buhoma Sector of Bwindi

 Access to Buhoma for Katwe Gorilla Family Trekking

-In case you need to track this group, you can access Buhoma area from Kabale town.
+In case you need to track Katwe gorilla unit, you can access Buhoma area from Kabale town.
 Or else you may drive from Kampala to Rukungiri town and continue to Buhoma.
 The third option would be to fly from Entebbe to Bwindi, landing at Kihihi Airstrip from where you transfer to the park.
 There is availability of all categories of accommodation facilities which puts Buhoma on top position to be liked by gorilla trackers in Bwindi Impenetrable Forest National Park.
 The safari lodges in Buhoma region include among Bwindi Forest Lodge, Engagi lodge, Mahogany Springs, Buhoma Lodge, Silverback lodge, Trackers Safari lodge and Buhoma Community Haven Lodge.
 These lodges offer nice food and comfortable sleeping services to guests at good prices.

 Uganda gorilla trekking in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park may be supplemented by other tour activities around the park.
 These include Batwa cultural trail, golden monkey trekking in Mgahinga forest plus forest strides and volcano hiking which make a safari an experience of lifetime.

 In a broad-spectrum, Uganda is proud of the increase in the number of gorilla families in Bwindi.
-More groups mean more gorilla permits leading to substantial increase in tourism revenues, conservations programme and support to the local communities around the gorilla parks.
+More groups mean more gorilla permits leading to substantial increase in tourism revenues, conservation programme and support to the local communities around the gorilla parks.